-Aboriginal and Torres Strait Islanders acknowledge Kulin Nation as the traditional owners of this particular part of Australia.
-This is the land of the Bunurong people, which is presently under the custodianship of the Wurundjeri people.
+Aboriginal and Torres Strait Islanders acknowledge the Bunarong and Wurundjeri people of the Kulin Nation as the traditional owners of this particular part of Australia.

 The Baha’i faith was founded by Baha’u’llah (1817-1892).
 Community life is administered by elected bodies, formed at a municipal level and known as Local Spiritual Assemblies.
 Baha’i welcomes all faiths to participate.